fhi-beta/mobaGenetics-qc/methylation/README.md

 Important variables:

-- set\_name: The name of the set, will be used among other things to name the directories under output_path found in the global config file described above.
+- `set_name`: The name of the set, will be used among other things to name the directories under output_path found in the global config file described above.
-- data\_type: Chip name
+- `data_type`: Chip name
-- cell\_type: We assume all samples in the set have the same type.
+- `cell_type`: We assume all samples in the set have the same type.
-- local\_path: Where to find idat files
+- `local_path`: Where to find idat files
-- discarded\_samples: List of samples to be ignored, typically results of manual inspection.
+- `discarded_samples`: List of samples to be ignored, typically results of manual inspection.
 See [removing bad samples](#Removing bad samples) below.